rosario-je/tinyapp-/README.md

 ## Overview

 This URL shortening app is a simple web application built using Node.js and Express.js.
-It allows users to shorten long URLs into more manageable and shareable links.
+It allows users to shorten long URLs into more manageable links.
 The app also provides user authentication features to secure user data and manage access to shortened URLs.

 ## Features